D4mianWayne/Alfred/README.md

+This tool has been deprecated, re-work for this is in progress.

 # Alfred
 Alfred is a penetration testing toolkit while introduces the user to commonly used and handy tools that are used in pentesting and CTFs.